-Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program, Elephants of Africa Rescue Society (EARS).
-Much more can be learned about our EARS Program at elephantears.org.
-Our elephants spend their days in a multi-species exhibit which is very unique.
-They currently share their yard with zebra, water buffalo and an ostrich.
+They’re big, they eat a LOT, they VERY intelligent and therefore have the ability to be VERY dangerous yet VERY loving when handled humanely.
+Our elephants have come to us from all walks of the entertainment industry to retire and live out their lives as a part of our Non-Profit elephant program.
+They spend their days in a multi-species exhibit which is very unique.
+They currently share their yard with zebra and water buffalo.
 Their interaction with each other is both inspiring and educational.

 Butch and Buffy originally belonged to a company in Florida that participated in fairs and carnivals.
 They spent their days giving rides to children.
 When the company closed its doors, Butch and Buffy were no longer needed.
-EARS took them in and they have since become icons of Monterey Zoo.
+They have since become icons of Monterey Zoo.

 African Elephant (Loxodonta Africana)